Skip to content

 Editorial Policy

 Every coupon on CouponZania is reviewed by a real person before it goes live.
 We do not publish codes we have not tested.
 We do not fabricate discounts.
+We hold active publisher accounts with more than 50 affiliate networks globally — including CJ Affiliate, Awin, Rakuten Advertising, Impact, ShareASale, VCommission, and Admitad — giving us direct access to live merchant campaign data that scrapers and aggregators cannot reach.
 This policy explains exactly how we operate.

 <24h Broken code review turnaround